hmorgan-b/dev-setup/README.md

 `docker run [image-name] -p 8080:80 --name [hello] -d`

-- Runs a Docker container derived from image (image-name)
+- Creates and runs a Docker container derived from image (image-name)
 - Maps local port 8080 to port 80 of container, to expose the container to the outside world and allow access from a browser.
 In this case, navigate in a browser to localhost:8080 to see application running
 - The -d tag tells the container to run as a process in the backgound